“Relationships are at the heart of all that happens in our lives”

-The nature of your relationship with yourself is reflected in how you treat yourself emotionally, physically, socially, sexually, behaviourally, intellectually and spiritually.
+The nature of your relationship with yourself is reflected in how you treat yourself emotionally, physically, socially, sexually, behaviorally, intellectually and spiritually.

-Now your sense of self deepens and becomes more solid; your relationships with others deepen; you begin to bring your fullness, rather than your emptiness, to yourself and to all your other relationships.
+Once your sense of self deepens and becomes more solid then your relationships with others deepens.
+You begin to bring your fullness, rather than your emptiness, to yourself and to all your other relationships.

-I believe that human beings are too powerful and intelligent to get damaged or develop ‘disorders’; what makes more sense is that we find solutions to coping with hurt by creating responses to threats from those we are in relationship with.
+I believe that human beings are too powerful and intelligent to get damaged or develop ‘disorders’.
+What makes more sense is that we find solutions to coping with hurt by creating responses to threats from those we are in a relationship with.
 The responses may involve creating a way of hiding your power or your ability to love.
 It is always a wise creation and it is always done to enable us to survive.